caktus/aws-web-stacks/README.rst

 web applications on AWS.
-The library supports either Elastic Container Service (ECS) or Elastic Beanstalk (EB) and provides auxilary managed services such as a Postgres RDS instance, Redis instance, (free) SSL certificate via AWS Certificate Manager, S3 bucket for static assets, etc. All resources are created in a self-contained VPC, which may use a NAT gateway (if you want to pay for that) or not.
+The library supports either Elastic Container Service (ECS) or Elastic Beanstalk (EB) and provides auxilary managed services such as a Postgres RDS instance, Redis instance, (free) SSL certificate via AWS Certificate Manager, S3 bucket for static assets, ECS repository for hosting Docker images, etc. All resources are created in a self-contained VPC, which may use a NAT gateway (if you want to pay for that) or not.

 The CloudFormation templates are written in `troposphere <https://github.com/cloudtools/troposphere>`_, which allows for some validation at build time and simplifies the management of several related